Dan-Boat/PyESD/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Python framwork for Empirical Statistical Downscaling
+Akwaaba!
+Welcome to PyESD Documentation!
 ==============================================================
-PyESD is an open-source framework of the Perfect Prognosis approach of statistical downscaling of any climate-related variable such as precipitation, temperature, and wind speed using reanalysis products eg. ERA5 as predictors.
+**Python framwork for Empirical Statistical Downscaling** PyESD is an open-source framework of the Perfect Prognosis approach of statistical downscaling of any climate-related variable such as precipitation, temperature, and wind speed using reanalysis products eg. ERA5 as predictors.
 The package features all the downscaling cycles including data